Theocrat/cvector/README.md

 # C Vectors

-This repository contains definitions for macros in C, that allow users to create structures and functions for implementing the vector data structure that is used in C++.
+This repository contains the file __cvector.h__, which has definitions for macros in C, that allow users to create structures and functions for implementing the vector data structure that is used in C++.

 ## Introduction